snivilised/arcadia/README.md

 ##### ✅ Global search replace arcadia to maestro

-Will take case of the following required changes:
+Will take care of the following required changes:

 + `change module name`: update the module name inside the .mod file in the root directory
 + `change ApplicationName`: modify to reflect the new application name.
 This application name is incorporated into the name of any translation files to be loaded.